Cold, Allergies or Flu? What's What and What to Do About It

 Flu season typically occurs in winter, running from November through March, although it’s possible to get the flu as early as October or as late as May.

 Unlike a cold that comes on gradually, the flu (influenza) usually comes on quickly with an abrupt onset of fever, headache, body aches and fatigue that can be accompanied by cough, sore throat and nasal discharge.
-These symptoms usually persist for 4-5 days although fatigue can last up to three weeks.
+These symptoms usually persist for 4 to 5 days, although fatigue can last up to three weeks.